Blood, swords, goats, oil… what does it all mean?

-“The person without the Spirit does not accept the things that come from God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit” (1 Corinthians 2:14).
+“The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit” (1 Corinthians 2:14, NIV).

 In other cases, sometimes Bible authors had to find a way to widely share information that would have been difficult, dangerous, or even impossible for people to understand while in their current political situations.
-When explaining events, or prophecies of the future, these authors had to cloak the message in symbolism so that people who wanted to understand it could, but others—such as oppressive political authorities—could not.
+When explaining events, or prophecies of the future, these authors had to hide the message in symbolism, so people who wanted to understand it could, but others—such as oppressive political authorities—could not.

 Revelation covers the power struggle of nations throughout history, and the effects of each of those paradigm shifts on the rest of the world.
 It shows how the forces of good and evil are constantly warring against each other all through the ages.
 Kings and kingdoms are represented by various animals that symbolized different traits, or by horns growing out of the heads of great beasts.

 News programs or talk shows might pick up the topic and make a spectacle of it.
-Some world powers might even try to “engineer” the progression of events, attempting to ensure the things written in the book didn’t come true (see Daniel chapters 2 and 3).
-Something like this would definitely cause chaos.
-The author would probably have to live in hiding, for fear of being mobbed—or worse.
+Some world powers might even try to “engineer” the progression of events, attempting to ensure the things written in the book didn’t come true (Daniel chapters 2 and 3).

 In other words, all this uproar could affect the intended purpose of the book: to assure its readers that things of this world come and go—but even when things get bad, good will ultimately triumph over evil.